guillemservera/tradertools/README.md

-# tradervue-fix
+# tradertools
-To host streamlit app for fixing tradervue import from etrade.
+To host streamlit app for useful tools for Traders.